PrzemyslawKonefal/CodeRace/README.md

 # CodeRace

 ### Make your code faster, more effective with less coding
-Plenty of utilities you think you need to program yourself are probably already written, optimalized, tested and review.
+Plenty of utilities you think you need to program yourself are probably already written, optimized, tested and review.
 This is an interface allowing you to collect and glue all of those pieces together by abstracting away the "know how", helping you focus on more sophisticated concepts of your domain.